top of page

 The middle part of the climb is always the most difficult.

-When we measure success only by the outcome — the new role, the launched business, the breakthrough moment — we miss the quieter wins happening along the way.
+When we measure success only by outcomes—the promotion, the major win, the breakthrough—we miss the incremental progress happening along the way:

 • What have I learned that I didn’t know six months ago?